Nema23Motor logoNema23Motor

 Primary signalDateRequired buyer actionRelease condition

-Federal supply-chain capacity warning (FR 2026-08013)2026-04-23Move long-lead items to dual-source reviewLead-time risk logged with mitigation owner
+Supply-chain capacity warning (FR 2026-08013)2026-04-23Move long-lead components to dual-source reviewLead-time mitigation owner and trigger date are documented

 NEMA 23 current-class fallback matrix under landed-cost pressure